Schatz Snaps Williams Grove Winless Streak with $20,000 Summer Nationals Victory

 Afterwards Schatz admitted he didn’t know Haudenschild was the car behind him but wasn’t surprised as hit was complementary towards the former World of Outlaws rookie of the year winner.

 “Sheldon’s good when it comes to the cushion like that when it’s tricky,” said Schatz.
-“The bad part is
+“The bad part is he’s way young, so there is going to come a time where he’s going to make me obsolete, but not today.”